 Following the series of ‘Seascape’ and ‘Headland’ hangings and tapestries, her latest work continues the themes of movement, colour and texture in cushions – large for the floor and small for other furnishings.

-Jackie is a member of the Cornwall Crafts Association.
+Jackie has been a member of the Cornwall Crafts Association since 1976.